yourWaifu/sleepy-discord/source/basic text bot.html.md

 #How to make a Basic Text Bot

 <aside class="notice">
 For this tutorial, I'm going to assume that you everything set up.
-If not, please read the quick start guild if it exist (it doesn't as of writing).
+If not, please read [How To Compile Sleepy Discord](compile.html).
 </aside>

 ## Including Sleepy Discord